Home Indie Games Lost & Found: The Filipino Indie Game Where Every Lost Item Tells a Story

 The Job Is Never Just the Job

-What makes this mechanic land is the weight it puts on the items themselves.
+The items are doing a lot of the storytelling here.
 A decade-old wallet isn’t just a wallet.
 An old notebook with a legendary bread recipe isn’t just a notebook.
 These are pieces of someone’s life, and the game treats them that way.
 Handing one of them to the right person can change their story for the better, and handing it to the wrong one has consequences that ripple through the rest of the game.
-For a mechanic that could have been a simple matching puzzle, it carries a surprising amount of emotional heft.

 A Visual Style That Shouldn’t Work But Absolutely Does

 Lost & Found uses a hybrid art style that mixes 2D, 3D, pixel art, claymation, and collage, and the first time you see it in motion it takes a second to process.
 The characters in Luisiana are all deliberately designed to look and feel distinct from each other, with each one rendered in a way that reflects their personality rather than a consistent visual rulebook.
-It’s chaotic in the best possible way, and it’s a smart creative choice for a game that’s fundamentally about the fact that every person carries a different kind of story.
-The inspirations Kurt cited: The Amazing World of Gumball, Night in the Woods, and Return of the Obra Dinn, are all over it, and somehow they all coexist without the game feeling like it can’t decide what it wants to be.
+It’s chaotic in the best possible way.
+The inspirations Kurt cited: The Amazing World of Gumball, Night in the Woods, and Return of the Obra Dinn, are all over it, and Lost & Found somehow makes Obra Dinn’s deduction and Gumball’s visual anarchy feel like they belong in the same small town.

 The Dev Behind It

 Kurt Reodica is a solo developer and animator who built an audience of over 100k followers across YouTube and TikTok through gaming animations before turning that momentum into an actual game.
 Lost & Found is his debut, developed after a stint as an intern at Puppeteer Animation Studios, and the craft behind the visual direction shows.
 The idea that anchors the whole project is something he’s been pretty open about: a quiet life where every person you meet reminds you that they’ve been through something.
-It’s a gentle philosophy for a game, and it gives Lost & Found a warmth that’s easy to feel even just from the announcement material.
+It’s the kind of idea that explains why a missing bread recipe gets the same weight as a missing wallet.

 One to Wishlist Now

 Lost & Found doesn’t have a release date yet, and the game is still heavily in development, but the Steam page is live and the wishlists are open.
-For a debut announcement it already has a strong identity, a clear mechanical hook, and a visual style distinctive enough to stop your scroll immediately.
+Not many debut games can make you stop and ask “wait, what is this?” just from a trailer, but Lost & Found manages it.
 Filipino indie games have been making serious noise lately, and Lost & Found looks like another one worth paying attention to.

 Share